mle-infrastructure/mle-logging/README.md

 ## Development

-If you find a bug or want a new feature, feel free to contact me [@RobertTLange](https://twitter.com/RobertTLange) or create an issue :hugs:
+If you find a bug or are missing your favourite feature, feel free to contact me [@RobertTLange](https://twitter.com/RobertTLange) or create an issue :hugs:

 ## Milestones for Next Release
-- [ ] Add reloading of previous log (seamless continuation)
+- [ ] Add reloading of previous log for seamless continuation of a run
 - [ ] No mean/stats for time variables when aggregating multiple seeds
-- [ ] Fix so that multi-config/seed indexing works `meta_log.config_1.seed_1.stats`
+- [ ] Fix so that multi-config/seed indexing works via `meta_log.config_1.seed_1.stats`
 - [ ] Add transformations of time series
     - [ ] Running means
     - [ ] Smoothing of different degrees